autoplot/documentation/javadoc/org/das2/util/filesystem/HtmlUtil.md

-# org.das2.util.filesystem.HtmlUtilHTML utilities, such as getting a directory listing, where a "file" is a link
+# org.das2.util.filesystem.HtmlUtil

- below the directory we are listing, and read a URL into a String.
+HTML utilities, such as getting a directory listing, where a "file" is a link below the directory we are listing, and read a URL into a String.

-HtmlUtil( )
+# HtmlUtil( )

 ***